 The author used some damp earth to enhance the inscription, which revealed and “IL” above “1740”.
 The 1740 might have possibly read 1790.
 That said, Dr Tom Greeves, recorded in his List of Known Devon Tin Mills c1450 – c1750 in 1981 that there is an “Inscribed stone on site is dated 1740”.

 Close up of the inscription.
-Is the date “1740” or is it “1790” ?
+Is the date “1740”

 Before leaving the site, the author buried the inscription and left the site as it had been found.